kprussing/docstring2markdown/README.markdown

 `docstring` uses.
 I just want to get the documentation and write it in a sane manner to the standard output.

+A few comments on how it works.
+First, I will use the ATX style headers to section parts off.  *All* modules will be level 1 headers which `pandoc` maps to `\section`.
+Classes will be set as level 2 headers under the module.
+Functions offer a bit of a challenge.
+Functions defined at the module level need to be level 2 headers while class methods need to be level 3 under the correct class.

+A second point is handling the parameters.
+Ideally, these would be marked as level 3 or level 4 by the documenter.
+I might want to inject extra `#`s on the fly.
+We could always let the documenter write the parameters as level 1 headers because in the scope of the function this is true.
+We could then inject the function's `##` or `###` dynamically.

+An example module is provided for testing purposes.

 [Markdown]: http://daringfireball.net/projects/markdown/syntax
 [Spinx]: http://sphix-doc.org
 [CommonMark]: http://commonmark.org